markpiffer/gmtt/README.md

 - divide
 - modulus
 - log2
-- bitwise or (also for decimal numbers)
+- bitwise or
-- bitwise and (also for decimal numbers)
+- bitwise and
-- bitwise xor (also for decimal numbers)
+- bitwise xor
-- bitwise not (also for decimal numbers)
+- bitwise not
 - round up to a power of 2 (correct results only for powers of 2 as second operand)
 - round down to a power of 2 (correct results only for powers of 2 as second operand)

 All operations are supported for decimal, hexadecimal and octal numbers.
 The arithemtic range is currently ~64 places (don't exploit the maximum) but this limit can be set rather freely.
-Numbers are not fixed length (there is only an encapsulated internal representation) so will be fast if small and slow if long.
-The bases of all operands can be mixed freely but of course the perviously mentioned restrictions apply.
+Numbers are not fixed length (there is only an encapsulated internal representation which the user will never see) so they will be fast if small and slow if long.
+The bases of all operands can be mixed freely but of course the previously mentioned restrictions apply.
 The output base is decided by the base of the first operand: `$(call add,0x1,1)` will produce `0x2` but `$(call add,1,0x1)` will give `2`.
 Generally the module relies on well-formed numbers:

 * 0x1234 (a hexadecimal)
 * -000123 (a negative octal)